 In order to pass the course, students must pass a 50 question multiple choice test with a grade of 80%, demonstrate to the instructor that he or she can safely handle a firearm through practical exercises and participate in live firing.
 Students must also be recommended by the instructor to obtain certification by demonstrating responsibility and the maturity to be a safe, responsible and ethical hunter.

 To purchase a hunting license or to hunt in Maryland, state law requires:

 Note: Persons under the age of 18 hunting on family property when a license is not required, must have a Certificate of Competency in Firearms and Hunter Safety.

 Over 1,100 certified instructors have been specially screened and trained to teach Hunter Education in Maryland.
 Presently we are only accepting new teaching teams into the program.
 We are not recruiting individual instructors unless they have been recruited by an existing team.

 Outdoor clubs or other organizations interested in offering the Maryland Hunter Education Course must have a classroom facility, an outside area, preferably wooded, for practical exercises as well as a range for live firing.
 A minimum of 4-5 instructors are required to develop a team.
 The team must commit to teaching 3 courses a year.

-For further information email the Safety Education Division.
+For further information email the Safety Education Section.

 580 Taylor Ave, Annapolis MD 21401